 The main trekking season in Tajikistan runs from May to September.
 Trekking in most of Tajikistan is not possible all year round due to the great altitude of most hiking routes.
 Outside the main season, the conditions can be icy cold with trails being covered by lots of snow.
 At the greatest altitudes in the Pamir Mountains (> 4000 meters), snow may complicate trekking even all the way until the end of June.
 A positive side is that there are no rain seasons that you need to take into account like in many other trekking destinations around the world.

-A tourist visa can be arranged fully online for passport holders of most countries for a fee of $30 on www.evisa.tj.
+Citizens of most countries are currently eligible for entering Tajikistan visa-free for a stay of up to 30 days.
+Alternatively, a tourist visa can be arranged fully online for passport holders of most countries for a fee of $30 via www.evisa.tj.
 An additional permit is required when visiting the Pamir Mountains in the Gorno-Badakhshan Autonomous Oblast (GBAO).
 This permit can be selected during the online application procedure for an extra $20.
+The permit can also be arranged at the OVIR office in Dushanbe.

 For more details, visit our dedicated page on the visa requirements.